IN THE MOUNTAINS OF FIRE

 (Apollo asks, “Why does...uh...Tshura want us out, Zanne?” even as he peers carefully down a perpendicular corridor, not entirely trusting her information—as well he shouldn’t.)

 Kiril finishes and I take my turn.
 Will Cyran even believe a word I say, now?
 And wouldn’t that be a relief, if e didn’t?
-With nothing left to lose, I take a deep breath and begin my own account.
+With nothing left to lose, I take a deep breath and begin my own report.
 I know by now that nothing but the most honest account possible will satisfy Cyran.
 I have memorized what to say.
 I speak it as though a casual listener, myself, off in the distance, hearing the travails of someone else.

 (We reach the end of the guest quarters.
 I scan outside the entry to a greater hall with eyes, ears, and psi, before leading them out.
 “Because Tshura and Guaril are losing coherence.
 They can’t protect us much longer.”
 The others stare at me, wide-eyed.
 “They’re ghosts,” I say curtly.
 Magentine impressions lingering in a primitive computer system not designed to hold onto such things.
 “What did you expect?”)